bozakov/sshlauncher/README.md

     $ pip install pexpect

 SSHLauncher requires Python version >= 2.6 and has been tested with `pexpect` version 3.3.
+Note: as of November 2015 the 4.x branch of expect does not run with Python 2.x.
+You can checkout the last working version using `sudo pip install pexpect==3.3`

 You can also install SSHLauncher from PyPI, which will also install `pexpect`: